IMREALSS2/IMREALSS2/README.md

 </div>

-> lua just trash
+> lua is just trash
+>
-> low-level stuff (c++, rust) is on the "someday maybe" pile. for now, vibes > pointers.
+> low-level stuff (c++, rust) is on the "someday maybe" pile. vibes > pointers

 ---

-### 🎯 what i'm doing rn
+### what i'm doing rn

-- 🛠️ tinkering with browser game mods
+- tinkering with browser game mods
-- 🎮 making little unity prototype
+- making little unity prototypes
-- 🌐 small webdev projects when inspiration hits
+- small webdev projects when inspiration hits
-- 📚 trying to actually finish a project for once 😭
+- trying to actually finish a project for once

 ---

-### 📈 github stats
+### github stats

 <div align="center">